 In order to receive a for Germany you will be required to present proof of financial resources.
-This serves as a guarantee that you can afford the cost of studying in Germany; from January 2020 you will be expected to demonstrate funds of 10,236 EUR).
+This serves as a guarantee that you can afford the cost of studying in Germany.
+Since January 2021 you are expected to demonstrate funds of 861 EUR per month / 10,332 EUR per year.
 Proof of the amount must be provided for visa applications submitted as of September 1st, 2019.
-Acceptable forms of proof include proof of parental income, an allocated amount on a blocked account (“Sperrkonto”) or proof of receipt of a recognised scholarship.
+Acceptable forms of proof include proof of parental income, an allocated amount on a blocked account (“”), or proof of receipt of a recognised .
 For further information please contact the German Embassy or Consulate in your country.

-The Federal State of Baden-Württemberg has however decided to charge non-EU citizens tuition fees of EUR 1,500 per semester for (Bachelor's, Master's, Diplom and state examination) degree programmes from the 2017/18 winter semester onwards.
-These fees do not apply to doctoral students.
+The Federal State of Baden-Württemberg has however decided to charge non-EU citizens tuition fees of EUR 1,500 per semester for (Bachelor's, Master's, and ) degree programmes from the 2017/18 winter onwards.
+These fees do not apply to .
 Students who have already begun a degree programme in Baden-Württemberg but did not graduate by the 2017/18 WS will not be subject to the aforementioned fees.

-In Germany, all students at all higher education institutions must pay a semester contribution.
-This payment has nothing to do with tuition fees; rather, it covers your contributions to student services and the student government (AStA).
-At many higher education institutions it also includes a semester ticket that allows you to use public transport in the region.
+In Germany, all students at all higher education institutions must pay a .
+This payment has nothing to do with tuition fees; rather, it covers your contributions to and the .
+At many higher education institutions it also includes a that allows you to use public transport in the region.
 The semester contribution varies between higher education institutions and comes to between 100 and 350 EUR.
-It has to be paid when you enrol and before the start of every new semester.
+It has to be paid when you and before the start of every new semester.
 Whether you incur further costs relating to your studies, for example for materials such as specialist books and copies, depends on your subject.